 Because having the right CV can mean the difference between getting called for an interview for the B2B marketing job of your dreams, or not.

-There’s nothing more frustrating than reading a job advert and knowing you can do pretty much every aspect, only to hear nothing when you send them your CV.
+Because there’s nothing more frustrating than reading a marketing job advert knowing you can do pretty much every aspect, only to hear nothing when you send them your CV.

 So in this blog I’m going to break down every aspect for you, step by step.

-And don’t worry — we accept that if you ask 100 people what a CV should look like, I’m sure you’ll get 100 different versions — however, we stand by our advice.
+And don’t worry — we accept that if you ask 100 people what a marketing CV should look like, you’ll get 100 different answers — so don’t treat this as gospel.

 So, let’s get started: